|

 with investors or banks.
 Your marketing package is developed along with

 your business plan and can enhance chances of funding.
+Your completed Business and Investment Plan is a blueprint

 for the success of your business.
 It should be a living document that